 - Tableau Public

-- Use Tableau Server.
+Publish the workbook to Tableau Server.
 Tableau Server provides browser-based analytics.
 After publishing your workbook to Tableau Server, others with a Tableau Server account can sign in to see your workbook.
 A trial version of Tableau Server can be downloaded from the Tableau Server Product page.

-- Save workbook to Tableau Public.
+Save the workbook to Tableau Public.
 After publishing a workbook to Tableau Public, anyone with a link to the workbook can see its contents.
 Workbooks and the underlying data saved to Tableau Public are accessible to the public.
 For information on Tableau Public, refer to the Tableau Public Product page.